 WMM QoS prioritizes WiFi data packets from different applications based on four access categories: voice, video, best effort, and background.
-For an application to receive the benefits of WMM QoS, WMM must be enabled for both it and the client running that application.
+For an application to receive the benefits of WMM QoS, WMM must be enabled for both the application and the client running it.
 Legacy applications that do not support WMM and applications that do not require QoS are assigned to the best effort category, which receives a lower priority than voice and video.

-Note: We recommend that you do not disable the WMM settings.
-If you disable the WMM settings for 2.4 GHz, 5 GHz-1, or 5GHz-2, the maximum link rate your router can reach is 54 Mbps.
+Note: We recommend that you do not disable the WMM settings for all radios.
+If you disable the WMM settings for the 2.4 GHz, 5 GHz, and 6 GHz radios, the maximum link rate your router can reach is 54 Mbps.